code-rishav/vendor-management/README.md

 # VENDOR MANAGEMENT SYSTEM

-This API serves as the backend for a vendor-management platform, facilitating various functionalities related to managing purchase orders, vendors, hostorical performance and authentication.
+This API serves as the backend for a vendor-management platform, facilitating various functionalities related to managing purchase orders, vendors, historical performance and authentication.

 The API has been tested in [Postman](https://www.postman.com/).
 The documentation for the API has been developed using Postman.
 [View API Documentation](https://documenter.getpostman.com/view/28292091/2s9YeN2UEa)

-Please ensure following dependencies to be installed on your system:
+Please ensure following dependencies are installed on your system:
 - Python version 3 or higher
 - Package manager (pip)